ericrogler/Green-Book/Z013_Teacher_Client_Relations.md

 ### **Parents & Adult Students**

+I think of parents like apple trees.
+It was true while I was an active teacher and still true today.

 Imagine you own a business, but you're a teacher.
 Now imagine your "clients" are the parents of your students or, if old enough to be legally independent, the students themselves.
 Sometimes your administrator will support you in handling this category.
 Other times, they'll side with parents to appease complaints or keep the peace.
 It depends on the administrator and it's less something you can easily change.

 The goal of most parents is opportunities, success, safety, and learning for their children.
 A parent's logic is not the same as normal logic; what seems rational to parents may not seem rational to non-parents.
 To achieve this goal, parents should work with, not against, teachers and educational staff.